AlignDrive: Aligned Lateral-Longitudinal Planning for End-to-End Autonomous Driving: Experiments

-We investigate how planning-oriented data augmentation interacts with different longitudinal representations.
-As shown in Tab.~\ref{tab:module_ablation}, applying augmentation to waypoint-based planning (Variant D) improves the Driving Score from 84.85 to 86.54 (+1.69), Success Rate from 65.45\% to 68.92\% (+3.47), and reduces Collision Rate from 19.5\% to 15.7\% (-3.8).
-In contrast, augmentation paired with displacement-based planning (Variant E) boosts the Driving Score from 85.82 to 89.07 (+3.25), Success Rate from 66.81\% to 73.18\% (+6.37), and lowers Collision Rate from 16.3\% to 11.4\% (-4.9).
+\textbf{Displacement Formulation Better Fits Augmentation.} We investigate how planning-oriented data augmentation interacts with different longitudinal representations.
+As shown in Tab.~\ref{tab:module_ablation}, applying augmentation to waypoint-based planning (Variant D) improves Driving Score from 84.85 to 86.54 (+1.69), Success Rate from 65.45\% to 68.92\% (+3.47), and reduces Collision Rate from 19.5\% to 15.7\% (-3.8).
+In contrast, augmentation paired with displacement-based planning (Variant E) boosts Driving Score from 85.82 to 89.07 (+3.25), Success Rate from 66.81\% to 73.18\% (+6.37), and lowers Collision Rate from 16.3\% to 11.4\% (-4.9).
 These results indicate that longitudinal displacement formulation better leverages augmentation, yielding larger gains in safety-critical scenarios.